 After a car accident, your focus should be recovering from your injuries.
 When you lose the ability to work or have to miss work due to treatment for an injury, you may wonder whether you can be reimbursed for lost wages after a car accident.
 In many cases, yes, you can.

 At the Hollander Law Firm, P.A., our experienced Boca Raton car accident lawyers are ready to demand compensation on your behalf.
-If you’ve been injured in a car accident in Boca Raton, LA, contact our personal injury attorneys today for a free case consultation.
+If you’ve been injured in a car accident in Boca Raton, LA, contact our Boca Raton office online or call us at (561) 347-7770 for a free case consultation.

 How Can A Car Accident Attorney Help Get Reimbursement for Lost Income?

 As if recovering from your injuries is not stressful enough, lost income when you are unable to work can make your difficulties much worse.
 In addition to paying usual and ordinary expenses, car accident victims have to figure out how to pay for medical expenses and other accident-related expenses.

 The Boca Raton personal injury lawyers at Hollander Law Firm, P.A., have been getting the compensation car accident victims deserve since 1996.
 We’re ready to put our 28+ years of experience behind you in pursuit of lost wages and other damages.

 When you rely on our firm to handle your personal injury claim, we will:

 - Give you the necessary support and guidance for this difficult time